 The Department of Biochemistry and Biophysics invites motivated students that meet high academic standards to join our Honors Program.
-The Honors Program provides students majoring in Genetics with an enhanced curriculum and advanced research training.
+It provides students majoring in Genetics with an enhanced curriculum and advanced research training.
 Participation in the Honors Program will position graduates to excel in professional and graduate training programs and achieve successful careers in diverse fields, from industry to academia and medicine.
 Honors students participate in specialized course sections structured around small, interactive groups of students and faculty.
-The Honors sections provide the students with experiences exploring academic subjects beyond that available in the standard classroom, learning scientific communication skills, and contributing to teaching.
+Honors sections provide the students with experiences exploring academic subjects beyond that available in the standard classroom, learning scientific communication skills and contributing to teaching.
 Honors students will complete a thesis based on their first-hand laboratory research and use this experience as a platform to communicate their work through a selection of writing and speaking formats such as our Honors Research Symposium.
-Graduates of the Biochemistry and Biophysics Honors Program will gain the knowledge and experience to position them to become leaders in a diversity of health and life-sciences professions.
+Graduates of the Genetics Honors Program will gain the knowledge and experience to position them to become leaders in a diversity of health and life-sciences professions.

 Admission to the Honors Program in Genetics